 An acceptance letter and/or other documents from the partner institution will usually be required to apply for your visa; thus, in most cases, you will not be able to apply for a visa until after your acceptance at the partner.

-Please note that Student Central cannot advise you on visa issues.
+Please note that the Student Hub cannot advise you on visa issues.

-The ECU Student Central strongly recommends that you do not book your flights until you have been accepted at the partner institution and your visa, if applicable, has been granted.
+The Student Hub strongly recommends that you do not book your flights until you have been accepted at the partner institution and your visa, if applicable, has been granted.

 It is important for you to arrive at the partner institution before the start of their orientation session, which will take place before the start of the semester.
 The partner institution will provide exact dates after your application has been successful.

 You should also enquire about the move in / move out dates of your arranged accommodation as you may need to arrange temporary accommodation (hostel, hotel, etc.) if you arrive before the move in date and/or if you stay after the move out date.